Aug 18, 2014

-After your first year in Taplin Hall, you can move off campus to any of the nearby neighborhoods.
+After your first year, you can remain on campus and live in our on-campus apartments or move off campus to any of the nearby neighborhoods.
 You might find an apartment above the storefronts of Little Italy, built a hundred years ago by Italian artisans whose grandchildren still run authentic bakeries.
 Or you might commute by bike from Coventry Village, where funky shops and restaurants draw a diverse crowd from hippies to hipsters.

 There are a few ways that the Office of Student Life and Housing can help you find new living arrangements.

 In early March, the Office of Student Life and Housing conducts a seminar for freshmen to help you understand leases, landlords, expenses, and what to look for in selecting your living situation for your sophomore year.
 Take a look at the Apartment Hunting Basics and Apartment Hunting Checklist forms from that session.